MultiModalPFN: Extending Prior-Data Fitted Networks for Multimodal Tabular Learning: Proposed Method

-CAP then balances tabular and non-tabular cues before fusion into the TabPFN backbone.
-As depicted in~\Cref{fig:architecture}~(c), it takes the $N$ MGM tokens as keys and values, and introduces $K$ learnable query vectors that attend to them via cross-attention, yielding $K$ representative $d$-dimensional embeddings per modality.
-The resulting pooled tokens are further refined by a MLP.
-These $K$ tokens form a compact and calibrated summary of the image/text information and are concatenated with the tabular tokens along the feature dimension to construct the multimodal input table for TabPFN.
-Without such pooling, an excessive number of non-tabular tokens can induce attention imbalance, where the modality with more tokens dominates the attention budget and suppresses tabular signal.
+CAP then balances tabular and non-tabular cues before fusion in the TabPFN backbone.
+As shown in~\Cref{fig:architecture}~(c), it takes the $N$ MGM tokens as keys and values and introduces $K$ learnable query vectors that cross-attend to them, yielding $K$ representative $d$-dimensional embeddings per modality.
+The pooled tokens are refined by an MLP.
+These $K$ tokens form a compact, calibrated summary of image/text information and are concatenated with the tabular tokens along the feature dimension to construct the multimodal input table for TabPFN.
+Without pooling, too many non-tabular tokens can induce attention imbalance, where the modality with more tokens dominates the attention budget and suppresses tabular signal.
 CAP mitigates this by producing a compact, calibrated set of embeddings for the TabPFN backbone.
-We analyze this phenomenon in~\Cref{sec:method_analysis}.
+We analyze this in~\Cref{sec:method_analysis}.